afontainec/chinchay/docs/clidocs.md

 After the models are called information is send back to the client.
 In the case of the [web app](#web-app) this is done by calling the method ` res.render() `.
 This function receives two parameters, the first one is the file's path.
 The second one is all the information you what to pass to the _ejs_ in order to render, for instance in the case of [web show](#web show) an object called _result_ is passed.
 This object is JSON representing the entry to be displayed.

 In the case of the [API](#generated-api) the information is passed out as a JSON.
-This JSON is build by the [httpResponse]((/chinchay/httpresponse).
-Feel free to visit its [documentation]((/chinchay/httpresponse) for more information.
-In a nutshell, the success functions receives three parameters, first a message to be given out, the the key used for the information and finally the values that key should have.
+This JSON is build by the [httpResponse]((/codemaster/httpresponse).
+Feel free to visit its [documentation]((/codemaster/httpresponse) for more information.
+In a nutshell, the success functions receives three parameters, first a message to be given out, then the key used for the information and finally the values that key should have.
 Therefore:

 ```javascript
   httpResponse.success('This is the message', 'key', 'here goes the data');